Investors hopeful Mexico's Lopez Obrador will veer to the center

 Early last month that yearly average was at its tightest since 2015.

-Mexico's benchmark IPC stock index is on track to post its largest monthly increase in over three years but is still down near 4 percent for the year, as is the U.S.-traded MSCI Mexico ETF.
+Mexico's benchmark IPC stock index is on track to post its largest monthly increase <.MXX> in over three years but is still down near 4 percent for the year, as is the U.S.-traded MSCI Mexico ETF <EWW.P>.

-Options data suggest traders are moderately defensive on the peso and the U.S.-listed iShares MSCI Mexico Capped ETF.
+Options data suggest traders are moderately defensive on the peso and the U.S.-listed iShares MSCI Mexico Capped ETF <EWW.P>.

 Lopez Obrador's early and sustained lead in the polls is hardly the only reason why Mexican assets have felt pressure.